rdonoghue/tinyfate/basics.rst

 Reading the Dice
 ----------------

 The process of reading the dice is pretty straightforward, just tally them up.
+For example:

  .. image:: assets/sampleroll.png